david-cortes/isotree/timings/README.md

 | scikit-learn    | orig   |   4     | Py    |  17.8        | 18.1          | 18.5          |
 | scikit-learn    | orig   |   16    | Py    |  oom         | oom           | oom           |

-*Note: these datasets have mostly discrete values.
+*Disclaimer: these datasets have mostly discrete values.
 Some libraries such as SciKit-Learn might perform much faster when columns have continuous values*